thescar101/geometric-entities-2d/README.md

 - Line2D
 - Region2D

-Created for CIS4930 Geometric Data Structures and Algorithms.
+Created for UF CIS4930 Geometric Data Structures and Algorithms.

 ## Compile and test on Linux